-canil.ca

-Translation Specialist Certificate-Undergraduate Translation Specialist Certificate-Graduate

-More Information Contact Admissions or the Canada Institute of Linguistics.
-Email: admissions@canil.ca Website:

-Catholic Pacific College

-Catholic Pacific College (CPC) is an independent Catholic college that functions as an approved teaching centre at Trinity Western University for a number of TWU courses.
+Email: inquiry@canil.ca Website: canil.ca Catholic Pacific College Catholic Pacific College (CPC) is an independent Catholic college that functions as an approved teaching centre at Trinity Western University for a number of TWU courses.
 The University's Undergraduate Academic Council approves courses included in this arrangement.
 The appropriate school or faculty dean gives oversight to the quality of instruction and approves the credentials of all instructors involved in the courses.

-Catholic Pacific's Mission

-Catholic Pacific is a liberal arts college born from the heart of the Catholic Church and its rich intellectual tradition.
+Catholic Pacific's Mission Catholic Pacific is a liberal arts college born from the heart of the Catholic Church and its rich intellectual tradition.
 At Catholic Pacific College, while studying imaginative literature, philosophy, theology, history, science, the arts and various media, students are taught how to engage with the Church's tradition, and with the entire heritage of western civilization, in order to evaluate what human beings in preceding generations have counted as wisdom, and in an endeavor to "sift all things and hold fast to what is good" (1 Thess 5:21).
 Yet, at Catholic Pacific, our attention is not just on the past and on what preceding generations have taught.
 We believe that it is essential that students examine everything they have received from the Catholic tradition in such a way as to make that inheritance their own.
 As Pope Benedict XVI said in Deus Caritas Est, "Being Christian is not the result of an ethical choice or a lofty idea, but the encounter with an event, a person, which gives life a new horizon and a decisive direction."
 Hence, a Catholic educational institution is first and foremost a "place to encounter the living God who in Jesus Christ reveals his transforming love and truth."
 A Christianity that is a lived experience of all that is beautiful, good, and true, touches the deepest longing of our hearts, and can transform and make fruitful our lives.
 Hence, Catholic Pacific College's mission is to help all whom we meet develop a consciousness of Christ's presence in the here and now, so that, transformed, we can be faithful to the Church's mission in service to the Gospel.

-Catholic Formation Track

-The Catholic Formation Track (CFT) is comprised of 11 set courses\ that fulfill the TWU Core Curriculum.
-The remaining five core inquiry based courses-Scientific Method and Lab Research, Quantitative and Computational, and the three Foundations Courses-are fulfilled by TWU.
+Catholic Formation Track The Catholic Formation Track (CFT) is comprised of 11 set courses that fulfill the TWU Core Curriculum.
+The remaining five core inquiry-based courses-Scientific Method and Lab Research, Quantitative and Computational, and the three Foundations Courses-are fulfilled by TWU.
 The CFT is a formative track designed to expose students to the richness of the Catholic intellectual tradition.

-Certificates

-CPC Catholic Theological Studies Certificate

-Successful completion of eight selected CPC Religious Studies and Philosophy courses (18 credit hours).
-See catholicpacific.ca for specific courses pertaining to this certificate.

-Courses

-All CPC courses are recognized by TWU.
+For exceptions contact the Academic Dean at CPC.